 "Virtual reality is the 'ultimate empathy machine.'
 These experiences are more than documentaries.
 They're opportunities to walk a mile in someone else's shoes." -Chris Milk

 The next major technological platform for creative expansion of the mind will be the Metaverse, a functional successor to today's 2D Internet, with virtual places instead of Webpages.
 The Internet and smartphones have enabled the rapid and cheap sharing of information, immersive Virtual Reality will be able to provide the same for experiences.
 That means that just as we can read, listen to, and watch videos of anything we want today, soon we’ll be able to experience stunning lifelike simulations in virtual reality indistinguishable from our physical world.
-We'll be walking and actively interacting in the Metaverse, not staring at the screens.
+We'll be walking and actively interacting in the Metaverse, not slavishly staring at the flat screens.
 On this new social platform, we would be able to "turn our minds inside out" and show our dreams to each other in this ecstadelic matrix of our own making.

 Only a decade ago, people online mostly shared text.
 Today, we share rich multimedia content such as photos, videos, articles.
 A decade from now, people will be sharing fully immersive VR experiences.
 In a couple of decades, people will be sharing multi-sensory VR experiences - just like in the movie "Being John Malkovich" - you could experience someone else's pallette of sensations just as real as your own.
 We'll epiphanize ourselves via intersubjective mutuality that would result in an unprecedented level of empathy, altruism, superfluidity of identiity, and the initial stages of the Syntellect Emergence.